Understanding Music Copyright Laws: What Artists Need to Know

 Understanding Copyright Infringement

-Regarding copyright infringement protection of your music, knowledge is vital.
+When it comes to protecting your music from copyright infringement, knowledge is essential.
 Copyright infringement is the use of your original work without authorization or appropriate licensing.
 Knowing the many kinds of infringement and how to defend your rights as an artist can help you.

 Understanding Copyright Infringement